 It opened to one of the printing rooms.
 The printers seemed too absorbed in their work to even notice Annabel.
 The noise of the machines disguised the sound of the door opening, and those who happened to look up at Annabel’s entrance, quickly returned their attention to their work, too busy to bother with her.
 She looked down the hallway and saw the receptionist knocking on the door to one of the offices.
 She made a mental note of which door was Mr. O’s.

 Annabel headed through the printing room toward the hallway, taking care not to be seen by the receptionist; suddenly her fancy clothes seemed incredibly conspicuous, even if they’d proved effective only a minute ago.
 She headed into the hallway, leaving the printing room behind.
-There were a number of offices along the way, each marked with a nameplate with the name and position of the employer whose office it was.
+There were a number of offices along the way, each marked with abrass plate engraved with the name and position of the employer whose office it was.
 She ducked into an alcove as the receptionist turned in her direction.
 She didn’t think she’d been seen, but she wasn’t sure.

 She glanced at the nameplate on the door.
 This office belonged to Abraham Palmer, Assistant Editor.
 Annabel hoped he wasn’t in.
 It might be a bit awkward barging into his room unannounced, but better than being caught sneaking down the hallway by the receptionist.
 She tried the door, but it didn’t open.